Saalbau Essen: History

 After World War II, between 1949 and 1954, a modernized version was rebuilt.
 The most significant attribute of the building was the copper roof of the building.
 The white hall (Weiße Saal) got a unique ceramic wall from Charles Crodel.

-Philharmonie today
+Philharmonic today

 Between 2002 and 2004, the Saalbau was refurbished at the cost of 72 million Euro.
 During this time, the Alfried-Krupp-Saal was extended at the back side.
 The building was reopened on 4 June 2004.

 Entrance and lobby

-Some parts of the building were converted to the state of the 1950s, for example the entrance and the lobby (Wandelhalle).
+Some parts of the building were converted to the style of the 1950s, for example the entrance and the lobby (Wandelhalle).

-At the main entrance are some small cash boxes, at the top are some historical candleholder.
-The cash boxes have been used only for short time, as they are too small and have no IT connection.
+At the main entrance are some small box offices, at the top are some historical candleholders.
+The box offices were used only for a short time, as they are too small and have no IT connection.

-The wardrobe site of the lobby is made from marble, the other sides are made from beton.
+The wardrobe side of the lobby is made from marble, the other sides are made from beton.